Killow1998/FAST_LIO/README.md

 ```
 - For livox serials, FAST-LIO only support the data collected by the custom message format since only its `livox_ros_driver2/CustomMsg` data structure produces the timestamp of each LiDAR point which is very important for the motion undistortion.

-### 3.2 For Livox serials with external IMU
+### 3.2 For other Livox LiDARs (Avia, Horizon, etc)

-mapping_avia.launch.py theoretically supports mid-70, mid-40 or other livox serial LiDAR, but need to setup some parameters before run:
+`mapping_avia.launch.py` or `mapping_horizon.launch.py` theoretically supports mid-70, mid-40 or other livox serial LiDAR, but need to setup some parameters before run:

-Edit `config/avia.yaml` to set the below parameters:
+Edit `config/avia.yaml` or `config/horizon.yaml` to set the below parameters:

 1. LiDAR point cloud topic name: `lid_topic`
 2. IMU topic name: `imu_topic`